 The coach may not have been the best player.
 He or she isn’t looked upon to play well, but to get the team or players to achieve their best.
 Likewise, a teacher may not have been the best student, but it’s his or her job to motivate and compel students to attain their best.
 I always find it interesting that Tiger Woods, arguably the greatest golf player on the planet, has hired a coach.
 If someone exists who can coach even a Tiger Woods, why is this person not on the PGA tour making millions?
 Because it takes a whole different set of skills to help others achieve than it does to individually succeed.
 It takes humility, patience, an eye for excellence, and a diligence to tirelessly encourage even the most cantankerous child to succeed.

 Keith Johnson is a former children’s ministry leader.

-“I believe the single remaining common interest or entrance point for nonchurched people into the life of the church is children,” said Bill Hybels, one of the leading pastors in America and the author of Courageous Leadership (Zondervan), in an interview in Children’s Ministry Magazine.
+“I believe the single remaining common interest or entrance point for nonchurched people into the life of the church is children,” said Bill Hybels, one of the leading pastors in America and the author of Courageous Leadership (Zondervan).

 Children’s pastor Keith Helsel and senior pastor Eddie Gandy couldn’t agree more.
 At the First Baptist Church of High Springs in Florida, Helsel first approached Gandy with an innovative idea.